Albert Einstein coloring pages for kids who love wild hair, big brains, and fun facts about space and time

 Albert Einstein was one of the most brilliant scientists in history, famous for changing the way we understand the universe.
 Born on March 14, 1879, in Germany, he grew up curious about how things worked.
 His love for math and physics led him to create the theory of relativity, which introduced the famous equation E=mc².
 This groundbreaking idea helped explain how energy and mass are connected.
 Einstein's incredible discoveries earned him a Nobel Prize in Physics in 1921 for his work on the photoelectric effect, which helped start modern quantum science.
 He moved to the United States during a difficult time in Europe and became a symbol of wisdom and peace.
 Albert Einstein had a playful side too, often seen sticking out his tongue in a famous photo.
 He believed that imagination was just as important as knowledge and once said, 'Imagination is more important than knowledge.'
 Albert Einstein passed away in 1955, but his ideas and lively spirit still inspire young thinkers around the world today.

-Albert Einstein in different languages
+How to say Albert Einstein in different languages?

 • English: Albert Einstein